gohugoio/hugoDocs/content/en/functions/go-template/return.md

     signatures: ['return [VALUE]']
 ---

-The `return` statement is a non-standard extension to Go's [text/template package].
+The `return` statement is a non-standard extension to Go's [`text/template`][] package.
 Used within _partial_ templates, the `return` statement terminates template execution and returns the given value, if any.

 The returned value may be of any data type including, but not limited to, [`bool`](g), [`float`](g), [`int`](g), [`map`](g), [`resource`](g), [`slice`](g), or [`string`](g).